 A mentee is an LIS student, a new librarian, or someone with less than five (5) years of professional library experience.
-All ACRL/NY Mentees must agree to join and be an active member of the ACRL/NY New Librarians’ Discussion Group.
+All mentees must agree to join ACRL/NY and participate in the ACRL/NY New Librarians’ Discussion Group as availability allows.
 A mentee is someone who:

 - May need some initial help navigating professional library settings;

-- Has no one outside the library organization with whom to confide in about problems and from whom to seek advice and counsel;
+- Has no one outside his/her library organization with whom to confide in about problems and from whom to seek advice and counsel;

-- Does not possess the experience in certain specialized areas, e.g. publishing an article, guidance in changing library career tracks, etc. and needs the help of another;
+- Does not possess the experience in certain specialized areas (e.g., publishing an article, guidance in changing library career tracks, the tenure process, etc.) and needs the help of another;

 - Needs an outside professional eye to inspire self-confidence and excellence;

-- Is not sure about how to develop in the profession, know how to explore other areas of academic librarianship or how to advance.
+- Is not sure about how to develop in the profession, know how to explore other areas of academic librarianship, or how to advance in his/her role.